NixImagery/Niximagery/_cameras/hasselblad-v.md

 ## Sources
 {:.no_toc}

 As well as David Mitchell's piece in Japan Camera Hunter, I am grateful to a number of authors and publishers for sharing useful guides and instruction on the Hasselblad *marque*, not least of which is the superb [Emulsive Hasselblad V-System Master Guide](https://emulsive.org/reviews/camera-reviews/hasselblad-camera-reviews/the-hasselblad-v-system-master-guide-overview) by Emmett Brown[^nto].
 If you're curious about Hasselblad, you could do worse than just read his articles.
+Others, in no particular order, include [Photoethnography](http://www.photoethnography.com/ClassicCameras/Hasselblad500.html); [Hasselblad historical](http://www.hasselbladhistorical.eu/); and [Hasselblad.com](https://www.hasselblad.com/inspiration/history/500-series/).

 [^nto]: No, not [that one](https://en.wikipedia.org/wiki/Emmett_Brown).
 [The other one](https://www.facebook.com/emulsive.overlord).
 He says that his site is not his "day job" yet so he tends to be professionally coy, using the epithet, "EM".